zyphlar/influxdb.org/source/docs/v0.9/introduction/overview.md

 ## Project Status

 The current version of InfluxDB is 0.9.0 and is alpha-level software.
-Clustering and High-Availability are supported.
+Clustering, replication and high-availability are supported.

 ## Key Features

 Here are some of the features that InfluxDB currently supports that make it a great choice for working with time series data.

 * SQL-like query language.
-* HTTP(S) API.
+* HTTP(S) API for data ingestion and queries.
+* Built-in support for other data protocols such as collectd.
 * Store billions of data points.
 * Tag data for fast and efficient queries.
 * Database-managed retention policies for data.